 We understand how crucial it is that all low-level concerns are shared responsibly with the right person and recorded and dealt with appropriately.
-Ensuring they are dealt with effectively will also protect those working in or on behalf of our setting from potential false allegations or misunderstandings.
+Ensuring they are dealt with effectively will also protect those working in or on behalf of our setting from potential false allegations or misunderstandings (see para 440-447 KCSiE 2024 regarding the sharing of low-level concerns).